 At least 12 people shot at Baton Rouge nightclub, police say

 BATON ROUGE, La.
-(WAFB) - The Baton Rouge Police Department is investigating a shooting that left 12 people injured on the morning of Sunday, Jan.
-22.
+(WAFB/Gray News) - Police in Louisiana are investigating a shooting at a nightclub that left 12 people injured on Sunday morning.

 Three of the wounded were in critical condition when they were transported from the scene, officials said.

-The Baton Rouge Police Department has not released any details about a potential suspect.
+Police did not release details about a potential suspect.
 A motive also remains under investigation.